OpenSAGE/opensage.github.io/posts/blender_w3d_plugin/blender_w3d_plugin.md

 Let's continue by importing a simple skinned model, like the Cave Troll from Battle for Middleearth:
 ![Cave Troll](./cave_troll.png)

 So let's take a closer look on what happened here.
-During import the skeleton is automatically loaded and applied to to the mesh (in the scene collection it's named `MUCAVTROLL_SKL`).
+During import the skeleton is automatically loaded and applied to the mesh (in the scene collection it's named `MUCAVTROLL_SKL`).
 The pose that you can now see is the so called **Rest Pose**, which means that no animations are applied to the hierarchy.

 ## Animation